victorvicari/bn-android-doorperson/README.md

-# bn-android
+# bn-android-doorperson
-Big Neon Android Client
+Big Neon Android Client for scanning tickets at the door as well as managing the guest list.